Define Your Path

 MBA Foundation & Managerial Process Courses (52 credits)

-MBA 520 Ethics and Leadership in a Global Environment (4 Credits)
+MNGT 6401 Leadership and Ethics in a Global Environment (3 Credits)

 The course reviews paradigms of leadership in the global environment.
 Students will learn to apply principles for ethical decision-making in business situations and assess their capacity for leadership and responsibility.